xrootd/howto/docs/tpc/S3storge.md

 This plugin is available from the EPEL repo as the 'xrdcl-http' rpm.
 The following is for those who needs the lastest updates that is not available in the rpm.
 This is no common.

-The `XrdClHttp` plugin (`libXrdClHttp-5.so` or `libXrdClHttp.so`) is so far not available in xrootd rpms.
-One needs to [compile xrootd](../Compile) to create this plugin `.so`.
-After this plugin is created, copy it to /usr/lib64 and then run `chrpath -d /usr/libi64/libXrdClHttp.so`.
+If the latest feature in the `XrdClHttp` plugin (`libXrdClHttp-5.so` or `libXrdClHttp.so`) is not available in the above rpm, one will need to [compile xrootd](../Compile) to create this plugin.
+After that copy the `.so` to /usr/lib64 and then run `chrpath -d /usr/libi64/libXrdClHttp.so`.

 To instruction xrootd to load this plugin, create `/etc/xrootd/client.plugins.d/xrdcl-http-plugin.conf` with the following lines inside: